-Back in June, 2011, when Microsoft showed off the Start screen of its upcoming Windows 8 at a conference, no one at Microsoft probably thought the main attraction of the operating system will force users to stay away from the operating system.
+Back in June 2011, when Microsoft showed off the Start screen of its upcoming Windows 8 at a conference, no one at Microsoft probably thought the main attraction of the operating system would force users to stay away from the operating system.

 Soon after the release of Windows 8, tens of third-party programs were released to help users bring back Windows 7-style Start menu to Windows 8.
 There were also tools to completely disable the newly introduced Metro or modern interface.
-The absence of familiar Start menu was deal breaker for most users.
+The absence of the familiar Start menu was a deal-breaker for most users.

 Now that Windows 10 is ready and is available as a free upgrade to existing PC users running Windows 7 and Windows 8.1, many of you might want to know how different Windows 10 is from its predecessor Windows 8.

 Although Windows 10 is the successor of Windows 8, it’s actually what Windows 8 should have been.
 Like the new Start menu, Windows 10 includes the best of Windows 7 and Windows 8.

 The new Start menu vs the old Start screen

 The all-new Start menu in Windows 10 feels designed for a PC as well as touch devices, unlike the full-screen Start of Windows 8/8.1.
 Although the Start menu in Windows 10 looks very different from the one in Windows 7, it actually behaves the same way.

 On the left side of the Start menu, most used and recently installed apps appear.
 Beneath them, Settings app, Power, and File Explorer icons appear.